fuzzballb/UdacityRFlearningProject1/README.md

 Successfully installed torch-0.4.1
 ```

-After resolving the dependencies, i still had a code issue, because the action returened a numpy.int64 instead of an in32.
+After resolving the dependencies, i still had a code issue, because the action returned a numpy.int64 instead of an in32.

 ```
 packages\unityagents\environment.py", line 322, in step